 Buying petrol, diesel, or other fuels used for heating or vehicles is a daily occurrence for many.
-Check the list to see how the price of common fuels include Fuel Duty UK.
+Check the list to see how the price of common fuels include the use of Fuel Duty in the United Kingdom.

-FUEL DUTY TAX: The tax on fuel often gets called hydrocarbon oil duty or fuel duty.
+FUEL DUTY UK: The tax on fuel often gets called hydrocarbon oil duty or fuel duty.

 Either way, the fuel tax gets levied on most fuels used in motor vehicles in the United Kingdom.